eth-online-yields/protocol/README.md

 ## Info

-Pipelite creates pipes between simmilar Liquidity Pools, enabling a provider provide liquidity where it is mostly needed, maximizing their potential collected fees.
+Pipelite creates pipes between simmilar LPs, enabling providers to use their liquidity where it is mostly needed, maximizing their potential collected fees.

 ## Install